School Science Lessons

 Hoop pine, Daleys Fruit Trees.

-Norfolk Island pine, (Araucaria heterophylla), (not a pine, Pinus), symmetrical pyramidal shape, in native habitat up to 65 m, straight vertical trunk up to 3 m diameter, regular tiers of short, horiontal, spreading branches, male cones oblong to 5 cm, female cones erect to 12 cm long, seeds winged up to 3 cm long, if grown indoors rarely exceeds 2 m, dimorphous leaves, grown in attractive groves or in containers, the only plant of this genus grown as houseplant, used as ecological Christmas trees as they are not dumped after holidays, used for public beachside plantings, Araucariaceae
+Norfolk Island pine, (Araucaria heterophylla), (not a pine, Pinus), symmetrical pyramidal shape, in native habitat up to 65 m, slow growing, straight vertical trunk up to 3 m diameter, regular tiers of short, horiontal, spreading branches, male cones oblong to 5 cm, female cones erect to 12 cm long, seeds winged up to 3 cm long, if grown indoors rarely exceeds 2 m, dimorphous leaves, grown in attractive groves or in containers, the only plant of this genus grown as houseplant, used as ecological Christmas trees as they are not dumped after holidays, used for public beachside plantings, popular house plant, Araucariaceae

 Norfolk Island pine, Daleys Fruit Trees.